 Is the Ring of Fire one of the deadliest places to live on the planet?

 Welcome to our very own class webpage, dedicated to sharing and updating you with our teaching and learning with the pufflings.
-I'm looking forward to the new Summer Term and I can't wait for us to get learning!
+I'm looking forward to the new Spring Term and I can't wait for us to get learning.

-Take a look at the curriculum map (topic web) and 'Summer Curriculum Letter' to give you a more detailed overview of our learning this term.
+Take a look at the curriculum map (topic web) to give you a more detailed overview of our learning this term.

 Becoming creative and imaginative writers...